-The school management and governors need to ensure that the whole school environment, which includes physical, social, sporting, and educational activities, is inclusive and favourable to pupils with asthma.
+The school management and governors need to ensure that the whole school environment, which includes physical, social, sporting, and educational activities, is inclusive and favourable to students with asthma.

-Teachers will be sensitive to pupils who are struggling with PE and be aware that this may be due to uncontrolled asthma.
-Parents should be made aware so medical review may be sought.
-Pupils with asthma should be able to access all out of school visits, which schools ensure are accessible to all pupils.
+Physical Education (PE) teachers will be sensitive to students who are struggling with PE and be aware that this may be due to uncontrolled asthma.
+Parents should be made aware so medical help may be sought.
+This includes out of school visits, which schools ensure are accessible to all students.